fbrosser/DSP48E1-FP/README.md

 ======

 A set of floating point operators written in Verilog for a Virtex-6 FPGA.
-The goal is to use the DSP48E1 DSP slice for as many of the computations as possible, and to create a lean implementation of a floating point core running at 400 MHz with reasonable accuracy for single precision IEEE754 floating point numbers.
+The goal is to use the DSP48E1 DSP slice for as many of the computations as possible, and to create a lean implementation of an iterative, DSP48E1-based combined multiplication and addition/subtraction floating point operator running at 400 MHz with reasonable accuracy for single precision IEEE754 floating point numbers.

-Current pipelined adder/subtractor implementation has a latency of 10 clock cycles and is running at a clock frequency of 408 MHz (Post-PAR).
-The implementation follows a simplified IEEE754 Single precision standard and supports the default IEEE754 rounding mode (round to nearest, tie to even) and all the exception flags apart from signalling NaNs, which have been omitted in order to reduce complexity.
+The floating point format used is a simplified IEEE754 Single precision standard and supports the default IEEE754 rounding mode (round to nearest, tie to even) and all the exception flags.
+Signalling NaNs are not supported, neither are denormalized numbers.

 The project includes test fixtures for all operators and individual modules.

 ###Results
 ======

+Current iterative design runs at 340 MHz.

 ###Project Structure
 ======